 quality of independents is rising as more experienced professionals and ex-consultants enter into this market.
 It has become more sustainable for organisations to have an interim manager, that can stay on for a longer period to see things through, than having a consultancy run it on a project base.

 - Capability.
 Next to the capacity question, capability or experience & expertise often plays a big role.
 Especially in change projects, the right skill sets might not be readily available to build new capability, or specific knowledge is only required on a temporary basis.
 If so, there is no desire to hire internally.
-In this case, organisations often resort to advisory partners that have specific focus and track records.
+In this case, organisations often resort to advisory partners that have a specific focus and track records.
 Bringing in new perspectives, diversity, fresh thinking, knowledge, and ideas that companies would otherwise miss out on.
-Particularly, in this area there seems to be differences in preference on the type of partners.
-Big consultancies often have a large range of capability and talent available, however they may be lacking the right people with specific experience who have actually done the work before.
-Independents on the other hand might be more specialised and have deep industry and/or capability knowledge, but seem to dare the status quo less often due to their personal position – this could mean that the organisation misses out on some of the key insights they hired them for.
+Particularly, in this area, there seem to be differences in preference on the type of partners.
+Big consultancies often have a large range of capability and talent available, however, they may be lacking the right people with specific experience who have actually done the work before.
+Independents, on the other hand, might be more specialised and have deep industry and/or capability knowledge, but seem to dare the status quo less often due to their personal position – this could mean that the organisation misses out on some of the key insights they hired them for.

 - Credibility.
 A third dimension, which seems to help organisations with the above question on which partner to choose, is if there is a requirement for credibility.
 The opinion of an MBB or Big4 firm can help align stakeholders and manage the politics in decisions.
 Especially with work relating to the C-suite and Board, this can guide the decision for a larger brand instead of a boutique consultancy or independent consultant.